 In the late 1980s, recognizing that the needs of children in Miami-Dade County far exceeded the resources and support systems available, a cadre of committed individuals spearheaded a drive to address the problem.
 Using a Florida statute that allowed for such an initiative, the group generated a two-part referendum in 1988.
 Voters overwhelmingly recognized the need to help area children, but declined to fund the remedy through tax revenues.

 Our revenues from taxes are based on a 0.5000 mill property tax (the maximum allowed by voter referendum).
-A person owning a home assessed at the median-taxable-value, minus the homestead exemption, in Miami-Dade County will pay $40.88 for this fiscal year.
+A person owning a home assessed at the median-taxable-value, minus the homestead exemption, in Miami-Dade County will pay $41.06 this year.

-The Children's Trust emphasizes collaboration and partnership in order to provide the programs and services needed by children and families and to effect community-wide change.
-As we have since our inception, The Children's Trust encourages creative approaches to coordinating, integrating and funding services across and within the areas of health, safety, development and to promote increased parental and community involvement on behalf of all our children, while stressing accountability and results.
+The Children's Trust emphasizes collaboration and partnership in order to provide the programs and services needed by children and families, and to effect community-wide change.
+Since its inception, The Trust has encouraged creative approaches to coordinating, integrating and funding services across and within the areas of health, safety and early development, and to promote increased parental and community involvement on behalf of all children, while stressing accountability and results.